-If used, the min and max fields reflect the actual minimum and maximum values of the attribute in the LAS file, in its raw form, without any scale or offset values applied.
+If used, the min and max fields reflect the minimum and maximum values of the attribute in the LAS file as computed from the raw value stored in the LAS point record, without any scale or offset values applied.

 The "reserved" field, the "unused" field, and the "deprecated" fields must be set to zero and may be used in a future revision.